lostjared/Fractal.Generator.JavaScript/README.md

 ## Known Issues

-- Does not seem to be working on Android.
+- WebGL versions do not seem to be working on Android.

 ## Getting Started